wp-plugins/eg-attachments/readme.txt

 * used as options for the automatic shortcode,
 * used as default value for the shortcode manually inserted into posts.

-**Example:** if you check the option *Force "Save As" when users click on the attachments*, you force download for all attachments displayed by auto-shortcodes, and manual shortcode, except if you specify `force_saveas` in a shortcode option.
+**Example:** if you check the option *Force "Save As" when users click on the attachments*, you force the download for all attachments displayed by auto-shortcodes, and manual shortcode, except if you specify `force_saveas` in a shortcode option.

 = Statistics =